Employees’ Guide To Car Allowance

 Taxing reimbursement and car allowance

 Car allowance is taxable, just like your ordinary personal income.
 However, so long as business-related mileage is tracked and submitted to your employer, you can receive mileage reimbursement tax-free up to the product of your business mileage multiplied by the standard IRS mileage rate.
+Automate mileage tracking for a compliant log with a mileage tracker app.

 In addition, some states require employers to reimburse you for all business travel-related expenses regardless of a car allowance.
 In this case, it is crucial to track your business mileage carefully in order to present it to your employer for reimbursement.